Along with hand expressing, you can start to use a double breast pump from the day your baby is born. This helps to stimulate your milk production.

 - every 2 to 3 hours

-- at least one time between midnight and 6am
+- at least once between midnight and 6am

 You also need to continue to massage and express often.
 This helps to establish your milk supply.